Alfresco/alfresco-content-app/docs/README.md

 There are 2 ways users can access the Version Manager:

-1. From the 'Manage Versions' option of the 'More actions' menu (check [Actions and the Actions Toolbar](#actions-and-the-actions-toolbar)):
+1) From the 'Manage Versions' option of the 'More actions' menu (check [Actions and the Actions Toolbar](#actions-and-the-actions-toolbar)):

 ![Version Manager Menu](images/version-manager-action.png)
 ![Version Manager Dialog](images/version-manager-dialog.png)

-2. From the [Info Drawer](/info-drawer) (the Details right panel):
+2) From the [Info Drawer](#info-drawer) (the Details right panel):

 ![Version Manager Inline](images/version-manager-tab.png)

 #### Upload new version

 A new version for the selected file can be added by using this button.
-There is a restriction currently to only upload files of the same extension as the old version.
-The new version file will be automatically renamed to have the same name as the old version has.
+Users can upload a new file version using a file that is does not have the same name, or mimetype as the current version, whilst allowing the user to choose the type of version (minor or major) and inputting supporting comments.
 Please also check the [UploadVersionButtonComponent](https://alfresco.github.io/adf-component-catalog/components/UploadVersionButtonComponent.html).

 #### Actions Menu